Stephanorhinus kirchbergensis: Taxonomy

 The species was named by Georg Friedrich von Jäger in 1839 for Kirchberg an der Jagst in Baden-Württemberg, Germany where the type specimens of the species had been found.
 It is often known in English (and equivalents in other languages) as Merck's rhinoceros after Carl Heinrich Merck, who gave the initial name to the species in 1784 as Rhinoceros incisivus, that is now considered a nomen oblitum, and who after a widely used junior synonym of the species, Rhinoceros merckii (historically several alternate spellings) was named by Johann Jakob Kaup in 1841.

 Merck's rhinoceros belongs to the genus Stephanorhinus, which first appeared in Europe during the Late Pliocene, around 3.5 million years ago, and is known from fossils across Eurasia.
 Mitochondrial and nuclear genomes obtained from Merck's rhinoceros suggest that its closest living relative is the Sumatran rhinoceros (Dicerorhinus sumatrensis), though it shares a closer common ancestry with the extinct woolly rhinoceros (Coelodonta antiquitatis), from which it suggested to have diverged around 5.5 million years ago.

-Relationships among Late Pleistocene and modern rhinoceros genera, based on nuclear DNA, after Liu et al., 2021:

-Bayesian morphological phylogeny, after (Pandolfi, 2023) Note: This excludes living African rhinoceros species.
+Genetic evidence suggests that during the Late Pleistocene Merck's rhinoceros interbred with the woolly rhinoceros, resulting in Merck's rhinoceros ancestry in some Late Pleistocene woolly rhinoceroses.

+Truncated cladogram of Rhinocerotinae, showing the position of Merck's rhinoceros relative to living and Pleistocene rhinocerotine species based on morphological and genetic data, after Borrani et al. 2025.